Roy Campbell (poet): Voorslag affair

 And goaded by the fly-swarm through the day.

 Campbell also wrote "Tristan da Cunha", and The Wayzgoose.
 The Wayzgoose was a mock epic lampoon, inspired by Alexander Pope and John Dryden in heroic couplets, which skewered the racism and philistinism of colonial South Africa.
 The latter poem included belligerent attacks against those who Campbell felt had wronged him in the controversy over Voorslag.
 The Wayzgoose was published in book form in 1928.

-In a 1956 letter to Harvey Brit, who had accused Campbell of being a Fascist, Campbell wrote: "I am an exile... from my country because I stood up for fair play for the blacks – is that Fascism?"
+In a 1956 letter to Harvey Brit, who had accused Campbell of being a Fascist, Campbell wrote: "I am an exile ... from my country because I stood up for fair play for the blacks – is that Fascism?"

 Poet and war correspondent in Europe between the wars

 Bloomsbury and move to France

 Having returned to England, Campbell began to move in literary circles.
 Roy and Mary Campbell were installed as guests on the estate of Harold Nicolson and Vita Sackville-West and became involved with the Bloomsbury Group.
-Campbell ultimately learned, however, that his wife was engaged in a lesbian relationship with Vita and intended to leave him.
-Though initially on friendly terms with the Bloomsbury Group, the poet subsequently became very hostile to them, declaring that they were sexually promiscuous, snobbish, and anti-Christian.
+A distrait Campbell ultimately learned, however, that his wife was engaged in a lesbian relationship with Vita and intended to leave him.
+Vita, however, was willing to continue the affair, but had no intention of having the committed and monogamous relationship sought by Mary Campbell.

+Though initially on friendly terms with the Bloomsbury Group, a heartbroken Campbell remained at the Long Barn upon the Nicholson estate as his wife's affair continued.
+His literary reviews and essays began to display an increasingly hostile opinion of Bloomsbury, whose poets and writers Campbell increasingly considered sexually promiscuous, snobbish, and anti-Christian.